MantasPauliukonis/survival-clicker2-proposal/README.md

 Players can setup auto use feature that will use consumables automatically on-demand.
 Should work offline too. *See: Offline progress*
 Later game automation will always be preferred, so game should be designed around that fact.
-Automated actions should still rase skill XP, however levels ups only occur while online.
+Organ transplantations and sales should also be automatic (with a certain perk) Automated actions should still rase skill XP, however levels ups only occur while online.

 ## The Inevitable

 Everyone has to face the death, especially at lower levels.
 Later on game will offer more features to extend characters lifetime and possibly making it completely optional to die.
+I know that forced prestige mechanic is not the best idea, but I want to keep the similar fragility like in the original game.

 ## Addictions